Writing your own functions

 Writing your own functions: characters

-Functions can have any kind of input.
-Here is a function with characters:
+Again, functions can have any kind of input.

 output <- rep(toupper(word), 5)